yilverdeja/canto-numbers/README.md

   - Numbers from 0 to 1000
   - Time in 12-hour format from 1:00 to 12:59
   - Multiple Digits
+  - Money from cents, dimes to a combination of dollars and cents
+  - Dates in a dd/mm format
 - Generate Category Audio with text
   - Numbers from 0 to 999,999,999,999
   - Time from 1:00 to 12:59
   - Single to Multiple Digits
+  - Money from 0.01 to 1000.99
+  - Dates in a dd/mm format
 - Keep track of your correct and missed guesses with a counter score, which is saved on your local host.
 - See simple session stats within the stats page
 - Requires sound to listen to the audio.